praventhegenius/GPA-Calculator/README.md

 - **Current Semester Projection**:
     - Input current semester subjects to see how they affect your overall CGPA.
 - **Future Performance Prediction**:
-    - "What-if" analysis: Project your cumulative CGPA by setting targets for future semesters.
+    - "What-if" analysis: Project your cumulative CGPA using an interactive slider.
 - **Data Persistence**:
     - Automatically saves your data to your browser's local storage so you never lose your progress.
 - **Import/Export**: